sorcero/ingestum/docs/installation.rst

     export INGESTUM_EMAIL_USER=""
     export INGESTUM_EMAIL_PASSWORD=""

-(Optional) These environment variables are used for ProQuest ingestion:
+(`optional`) These environment variables are used for ProQuest ingestion:

 .. code-block:: bash

     export INGESTUM_PROQUEST_ENDPOINT=""
     export INGESTUM_PROQUEST_TOKEN=""

-(Optional) These environment variables are used for PubMed ingestion:
+(`optional`) These environment variables are used for PubMed ingestion:

 .. code-block:: bash

     export INGESTUM_PUBMED_TOOL=""
     export INGESTUM_PUBMED_EMAIL=""

-(Optional) These environment variables are used for Reddit ingestion (from https://www.reddit.com/prefs/apps):
+(`optional`) These environment variables are used for Reddit ingestion (from https://www.reddit.com/prefs/apps):

 .. code-block:: bash